ef4/rfcs/text/0000-js-compatible-resolution.md

 //                      ModuleSpecifier
 ```

-Meanwhile, the rapid adoption of NPM for browser-Javascript package management and Node as a build toolchain for browser-Javascript as caused Node's `node_modules` resolution algorithm to become the _de facto_ standard resolver.
-Most popular Javascript tools understand this convention.
+Meanwhile, the rapid adoption of NPM for browser-Javascript package management and Node as a build toolchain for browser-Javascript has caused Node's `node_modules` resolution algorithm to become the _de facto_ standard resolver.
+Most popular editors and Javascript tools understand this convention.

 Even in cases where people are proposing alternative resolvers (such as Yarn Plug and Play), there is a clear expectation that code that delegates resolution to Node will continue to work (Yarn Plug and Play patches node's resolver to achieve compatibility).

-Node's resolution implies that relative specifiers (like "./some/thing") work the way you would expect, and absolute specifiers (like "@ember/component") refer to an NPM package that can be found following the `node_modules` filesystem rules (the particular rules are not super relvant to our discussion -- it's enough to decide to delegate resolving to this `de facto` standard implementation).
+Node's resolution implies that relative specifiers (like "./some/thing") work the way you would expect, and absolute specifiers (like "@ember/component") refer to an NPM package that can be found following the `node_modules` filesystem rules (the particular rules are not super relvant to our discussion -- it's enough to decide to delegate resolving to this _de facto_ standard implementation).

 It's also important to note that tools using node_modules resolution widely support the ability to plug in handlers for alternative file extensions. `.ts`, `.css`, `.jsx`, and `.json` are all commonly resolved using the same resolution system.
 How each is intereted as a Javascript module is a pluggable decision that we are free to use to our advantage.

 But it's also important to note what is _not_ as easily pluggable without doing idiosyncratic, tool-specific work: changing the core way that `ModuleSpecifiers` are mapped into files.

 For example, making `import Something from "./some/thing"` resolve to `./some/thing.hbs` is a pretty widely-supported pattern.
-Whereas making it refer to `./some/thing/template.hbs` is not as widely-supported, and it likely to require a lot of tool-specific customizations.
+Whereas making it refer to `./some/thing/template.hbs` is not as widely-supported, and is likely to require a lot of tool-specific customizations.

 ## Resolution in Ember's Javascript